 The first edition of Mrs Dalloway was published in 1925 by Hogarth Press… which was (coincidentally, ha!) founded, owned and operated by Virginia Woolf and her husband.
 Fuck the haters, that’s one way to get published!

-Woolf was reportedly inspired by reading James Joyce’s Ulysses, though from what I heard she wasn’t really all that big a fan.
+Woolf was reportedly inspired by reading James Joyce’s Ulysses, though from what I heard she wasn’t a fan.
 Writing Mrs Dalloway was really Woolf’s way of saying “Look, mate, here’s how you do it right!”.
-She certainly mirrors the format of Ulysses, with both books taking place over the course of a single day, but in this case it’s a day in the life of Clarissa Dalloway, an aging Pommy socialite.
+She mirrors the format of Ulysses, with both books taking place over the course of a single day, but in this case it’s a day in the life of Clarissa Dalloway, an aging Pommy socialite.

 Having read the two introductions (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.